All Practice Exams

 D.75%

-Explanation: The required passing score is 70% on Colorado's Combined Property & Casualty producer exam.
+Explanation: A 70% passing score is required on each Colorado insurance licensing examination, including the separate Property and Casualty exams.
 Candidates should plan for a margin above 70% rather than aiming right at the threshold.
-Consistent performance across all domains is usually safer than over-focusing on one topic area.
+Consistent performance across all tested domains is usually safer than over-focusing on one topic area.

 C.$41